 The industrial producer prices for the home market in France rose by 1.3 percent from a month earlier in July 2021, following a 1.1 percent gain in June.
 Cost for mining and quarrying products, energy and water increased by 2.6 percent, boosted by prices of electricity, gas, steam and air conditioning.
 In addition, prices of manufactured products advanced by 0.8 percent, on the back of coke and refined petroleum products, transport equipment, and other industrial goods due to strong increases in prices of steel and chemicals and chemical products.
 On a yearly basis, producer prices jumped 8.6 percent in July, the largest annual increase on record. source: INSEE, France

 Producer Prices in France averaged 92.04 points from 1995 until 2021, reaching an all time high of 108.50 points in July of 2021 and a record low of 77.80 points in February of 1999.
 This page provides the latest reported value for - France Producer Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 France Producer Prices - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Producer Prices in France is expected to be 108.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices in France to stand at 112.00 in 12 months time.
-In the long-term, the France Producer Prices is projected to trend around 111.77 Index Points in 2020, according to our econometric models.
+Producer Prices in France is expected to be 105.42 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the France Producer Prices is projected to trend around 108.74 points in 2022 and 110.91 points in 2023, according to our econometric models.